cyijun/MT7621A-Router-Design/README.md

 [HLK-7621A用户手册V1.5.pdf](https://github.com/openwrt/openwrt/files/5884699/HLK-7621A.V1.5.pdf)

 ## Compiling Openwrt
-- If [Openwrt](https://github.com/openwrt/openwrt), it has been merged to the master branch🎉
+- If [Openwrt](https://github.com/openwrt/openwrt), it has been merged to the master branch🎉 Edit and select the HLK-7621A evb in the `make menuconfig` interface.
 - If [LEDE By Lean](https://github.com/coolsnowwolf/lede), you can use the DTS and makefile [here](https://github.com/cyijun/MT7621A-Router-Design/tree/main/dts%26makefile).